robfromerd/rcg-gatsby/src/pages/index.md

 title: This is the H1 Again
 image: /img/home-jumbotron.jpg
 heading: Headline
-subheading: This is the subhead
+subheading: This is the subhead changed
 mainpitch:
   title: Why Kaldi
   description: >